LouisBrunner/go-dot-extension/README.md

 You can find examples in the `examples` folder.

 - `simple`: a simple example of a custom Godot class, which basically reproduces the above usage
+- `property-getset`: an example of how to use getter and setter for your properties
+- `signals`: an example of how to use signals
+- `gdscript`: an example of how to use the custom Godot class in GDScript

 ## Acknowledgements